 Of course, a serious accident will likely leave you incapacitated and unable to take some of these initial steps.
 That makes it even more important that you contact an accident attorney as soon as you can.
 A lawyer can take these necessary steps on your behalf while you are still recovering.

-In the state of Wisconsin, the law states that if a driver is found to be at fault for an accident, then his or her insurer must compensate any victims for personal injury and property damage or loss.
-In other words, the insurance company for the driver who causes a car crash is responsible for any and all damages that result from that driver’s negligence—that includes damage to both the person and property.
+In the state of Wisconsin, the law states that if a driver is found to be at fault for an accident, then their insurer must compensate any victims for personal injury and property damage or loss.
+In other words, the insurance company for the driver who causes a car crash is responsible for any damages that result from that driver’s negligence—that includes damage to both the person and property.

 However, accidents are rarely straightforward, and more than one party or circumstance may be a factor in a wreck.
 As a result, Wisconsin has contributory negligence laws.
 According to these laws, each party’s fault is calculated and assigned a percentage.
 Then, if you contributed to the accident that caused your injuries, then your settlement or verdict will be reduced by that percentage.
 Additionally, in Wisconsin, if your percent fault is greater than the other party’s, then you cannot file a car accident claim against that person.